zhumingcheng697/BackstopJS-Test/journal.md

 - Added the functionality to show a list of all the scenario names by typing `show list` into the console

 - Improved the readability of console logs

+## Week 2

+### Tuesday: September 8, 2020 (3 hours)

+- Added the functionality to start approving all scenarios from a specific scenario (uses the same logic of choosing scenario by index or by name in manual mode) by typing `approve all` into the console

+- Fixed several bugs that only arise under special cases like single-scenario files or when auto run is paused when running at the last scenario